Updated March 18, 2023

-- The information reaches the user through graphical representation of data.
+- The information reaches the user through the graphical representation of data.

 - Meta Data Information and System operations and performance are also maintained and viewed in this layer.

-There are four types of views in regards to the design of a Data warehouse.
+There are four types of views in regard to the design of a Data warehouse.

-This View shows the information present in the Data warehouse through fact tables and dimension tables.
+3. Data Warehouse View: This view shows the information present in the Data warehouse through fact tables and dimension tables.

-This is a view which shows the data from the user’s point of view.
+4. Business Query View: This is a view that shows the data from the user’s point of view.

 This has been a guide to Data Warehouse Architecture.
 Here we discussed the different types of Views, Layers, and Tiers of Data Warehouse Architecture.
 You can also go through our other suggested articles to learn more –